Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 }
 ```

+In general, the 3-rd party libraries listed above use the following approaches for handling `query parameters`:
+- Accessing the current configuration with a `Map` of `query parameters` (e.g., [`beamer`](https://pub.dev/packages/beamer#quick-start), [`routemaster`](https://pub.dev/packages/routemaster#features));
+- Automatic handling using annotations and code generation (e.g., [`auto_route`](https://pub.dev/packages/auto_route#working-with-paths)).

+The listed 3-rd party libraries don't provide a way to update the URL without changing the current history.

-Let's review the pros and cons of this approach:
+Let's sum up the pros and cons of using 3-rd party libraries:

 Pros:
 - Provides ready-to-use implementation out of the box, including deep linking, nested navigation, and many other features.